shkilass/rjoiner/README.md

 ### Installation

-Just download last release from `releases` at right menu.
+Just download latest release from `releases` at right menu.

-Also, if you have **GIT CLI** installed on, you can copy repository via command:
+If you have **GIT CLI** installed on, you can copy repository via command:

 > Any platform